 Autonomous phase-sensitive Radio Echo Sounder#

 The Autonomous phase-sensitive Radio-Echo Sounder (ApRES) is a frequency-modulated continuous-wave radar.
-Like all ground-penetrating radar, it emits radio waves and records radio waves which have travelled into the subsurface and been reflected back towards the radar.
+Like all ground-penetrating radar systems, it emits radio waves in to the subsurface and records what is reflected back towards the radar.
 Reflection typically occurs at discrete locations in the subsurface, which are interpreted as interfaces between materials with different dielectric properties.
 We refer to these as reflectors.

 ApRES is primarily designed to measure changes over time in the separation of sub-surface reflectors.
 When ApRES is used on an ice sheet, these reflectors can be internal to the ice (‘englacial’) reflectors or the ice base.
 Englacial reflections originate from contrasts in the density or chemistry of the ice, while basal reflections originate from the strong contrast between the ice and the underlying sediment, bedrock, or water.

-ApRES has most commonly been used to estimate melt rates at the base of ice shelves (the floating extensions of ice sheets), by tracking the separation between the ice-water interface and the englacial reflectors (REF).
-ApRES, along with it predecessor, pRES, have also been used to measure englacial deformation on grounded ice (REF) and constrain ice crystal fabric (REF).
+ApRES has most commonly been used to estimate melt rates at the base of ice shelves (the floating extensions of ice sheets), by tracking the separation between the ice-water interface and the englacial reflectors [Brennan et al., 2014, Nicholls et al., 2015, Vaňková and Nicholls, 2022].
+ApRES, along with it predecessor, pRES, have also been used to measure englacial deformation on grounded ice [Kingslake et al., 2014]) and constrain ice-crystal fabric [Baird et al., 2019, Young et al., 2021].